kiryaserg/zapp-pipes-provider/tutorial/provider-stepbystep.md

     * `Type label` - a user-friendly name for your data source type. for example: `Categories`
     * `Type value` - the actual string that represents your type. for example: `categories`
     * `Documentation link` - a link to a web page that explains this data type in a way that a non-technical user can set it up
-    * `Input description` - A description for the expected provider input type. for example: `list of categories`
+    * `Input description` - A description for the expected provider input type. for example: `full url of the website homepage`
     * `Input text placeholder` - This text will be presented as placeholder text in the input field
     * `Input info screenshot URL` - Optional, Screenshot URL that provides further info for the requested input

 5. The `zappifest` tool should, at this point, to create a `plugin-manifest.json` file.
   Now run `zappifest publish --manifest plugin-manifest.json --access-token $ZAPP_TOKEN` and your data source provider is published on the Zapp platform and ready to use in Zapp apps.

-The full source code of this tutorial can be found [here at GitHub](https://github.com/applicaster/WordpressDataSourceAdapter-js).
+The full source code of this tutorial can be found [here at GitHub](https://github.com/applicaster/zapp-pipes-wordpress/).